-2. Please refer the details to the section under Legal Proceedings relating to the Plaintiffs (comprising the Company and First Billion Global Limited) and the Defendants (comprising Xiao Guang Kevin (蕭光) and Wang Zhining (王 志寧)) (note 41(3)).
-Pleadings have recently been amended on 16 September 2022, in that the Defendants have belatedly lodged counterclaims, in the total amount of HK\$262 million, against the Plaintiffs.
+2. Please refer the details to the section under "Legal Proceedings" relating to the Plaintiffs (comprising the Company and First Billion Global Limited) and the Defendants (comprising Xiao Guang Kevin (蕭光) and Wang Zhining (王志寧)) (note 40(1)).
+Pleadings have recently been amended on 16 September 2022, in that the Defendants have belatedly lodged counterclaims, in the total amount of HK\$262,000,000, against the Plaintiffs.

-According to the Counsel's legal opinion dated 31 March 2023, the counterclaims, which may be disallowed, be recognised as contingent liability on the following groundings:
+According to the legal opinion dated 31 March 2023 which is updated on 26 March 2024, the counterclaims, which may be disallowed, be recognised as contingent liability on the following groundings: